The Voice of Greece season 8

 The eighth season of the talent show The Voice of Greece premiered on September 18, 2021 on Skai TV and Sigma TV.
 Giorgos Lianos is the host for the third time, while the three coaches from the previous five seasons, Helena Paparizou, Sakis Rouvas and Panos Mouzourakis return, welcoming Konstantinos Argyros as the new coach, replacing Eleonora Zouganeli.
-Valia Hatzitheodwrou will be the backstage host for all the rounds, except the Blind Auditions, replacing Laura Narjes.
+Valia Hatzitheodorou was the backstage host for all the rounds, except the Blind Auditions, replacing Laura Narjes.